calculusvideosproject/calculusvideosproject.github.io/pages/publications.md

 - Waters, K. & Martsching, W. (2018).
 Investigating Students’ Graphical Reasoning In Mathematics Using Eye-Tracking. *University of Central Arkansas Student Research Symposium*, Conway, AR: The University of Central Arkansas.
 April 20th.
 - Graham, K. & Gloster, W. (2018).
 Eye-Tracking Students Watching Calculus Videos. *University of Central Arkansas Student Research Symposium*, Conway, AR: The University of Central Arkansas.
 April 20th.
 - Graham, K. & Gloster, W. (2018).
 Eye-tracking and calculus videos. *STEM Posters at the Capitol*, Little Rock, AR.
 February, 14th.
+- Weinberg, A., Thomas, M., Martin, J., & Tallman, M. Investigating student learning and sense-making from instructional calculus videos. *The Joint Mathematics Meetings of the American Mathematical Society and the Mathematical Association of America*, San Diego, CA. January 12th.

 ## Invited Presentations
+- Intellectual Need for Learning Calculus Concepts, presented at the *University of Idaho Mathematics Education Seminar* in November, 2021
+- Student Learning from Instructional Calculus Videos, presented at the *University of Oklahoma RUME Seminar* in March, 2021.
 - Calculus Videos Project: Theoretical design principles for supporting students’ learning from instructional videos, presented at the *SIGMAA on RUME Virtual Invited Paper Session* for MathFest in July, 2020
 - Quantitative Reasoning and Intellectual Need: Design Principles for Instructional Materials, presented at the *MIT Electronic Seminar in Mathematics Education* in October, 2020
 - Quantitative Reasoning and Intellectual Need, presented at the *University of Northern Colorado Mathematics Education Seminar* in October, 2020